squall1247/stockcollection/README.md

 * User can add/delete/update a stock information after login successfully.
 * It supports Restful API by Django REST framework.
 * Restful API basic Authentication.
+* Can run unit tests to test all Restful API.

 ----
 ## Development environment